ProtocolONE/ptah-docs/content/docs/seo.md

 ## Set up the secure protocol HTTPS
 ***

-Start using HTTPS because this protocol uses an SSL certificate to move data.
-It gives your users peace of mind when sharing potentially sensitive data on a website.
+HTTPS gives your users peace of mind when sharing potentially sensitive data on a website.
+Also web browsers and search engines like HTTPS in many ways.
+Here's an example with the Chrome browser:

-Moreover, at the Chrome browser’s alerting system looks more reliable for the user if the website uses HTTPS protocol:

 {{< figure src="/images/alerts.png">}}

 ## Keep reader-friendly URLs
 ***

-- **Keep URL short**
+- **Keep URLs short**

 A well-designed URL provides a reader-friendly link for humans and an easy-to-understand link for search engines.
-More than that, do not use too many similar words in a URL to avoid a keyword stuffing if you.
+On the other side, do not use too many similar words in a URL to avoid a keyword stuffing if you.

 - **Use hyphens to separate words in URL**